michael-tiger-2010/wyvernjs/README.md

 sh.time.factorialFunc.end();
 ```
 > [!WARNING]
 > Some functionality defaults to polluting `prototype` and global objects (`windoow`).
-This can be disabled, but feature availability will be reduce.
+This can be disabled, but feature availability will be reduced.

 ## Quickstart and Install
 Just download the files in `/main` include whichever features you like as either `ES modules` or just plain `<script>` tags.